 To give further context, South American exports in 2022 represents an estimated 2.9% of the world’s exported goods.
 That percentage reflects an upturn from 2.8% one year earlier in 2021.

-Calculated using statistics from the International Monetary Fund’s World Economic Outlook Database, the aggregate Gross Domestic Product for all South American countries (on a Purchasing Power Parity basis) amounted to roughly $6.583 trillion for 2018.
-Therefore, exports account for approximately 8.4% of South America’s total economic output.
+Calculated using statistics from the International Monetary Fund’s World Economic Outlook Database, the aggregate Gross Domestic Product for all South American countries (on a Purchasing Power Parity basis) amounted to roughly $7.929 trillion for 2022.

-Given South America’s population of about 420 million people, the $551.4 billion in South American exports for 2018 translates to roughly $1,300 for every person living on the continent.
-That metric reflects roughly a 30% increase from $1,063 in exports per capita two years earlier during 2016.
+Given South America’s population of 442.3 million people, the $708.3 billion in South American exports for 2022 translates to roughly $1,600 for every person living on the continent.
+That metric reflects an advance from the average $1,400 in exports per capita in 2021.

 Top South American Export Countries

-Below are the South American export countries sorted in order by those attained the highest dollar value in global shipments during 2018.
+Below are the South American export countries sorted in order by those attained the highest dollar value in global shipments during 2022.
 Also shown is each country’s overall share of South American exports plus the change in value year over year.

-Collectively, South America’s top 5 export countries account for over four-fifths (84.5%) of the overall value for all goods shipped from the continent in 2018.
+Collectively, South America’s top 3 export countries (Brazil, Chile, Argentina) generated almost three-quarters (74.2%) of the overall value for all goods shipped from that continent in 2022.

-See also Argentina’s Top 10 Exports, Brazil’s Top 10 Exports and Chile’s Top Trade Partners and Guyana’s Top 10 Exports
+See also Argentina’s Top 10 Exports, Brazil’s Top 10 Exports, Chile’s Top Trade Partners and Guyana’s Top 10 Exports